 Her work has appeared in some of the nation’s largest newspapers and magazines, and in numerous exhibits in Southwest Florida, as well as in various local and regional magazines.
 Her work is on permanent exhibit at the Norris Center.

 Penny photographed numerous local homes for “Dream Houses: Historic Beach Homes and Cottages of Naples,” written by interior designer Joie Wilson, ASID.
 The book is in its second printing by University Press of Florida.

 As a result of her photographic work - as well as her experience on City Council which established the first public arts program in Naples - Penny was named to the board of directors of Florida Humanities Council, the Florida affiliate of the National Endowment for the Humanities.

 Penny is a graduate of the University of South Florida, with a Bachelor of Arts.
 Taylor has performed post-graduate studies at the Rochester Institute of Technology’s School of Photography in Rochester, New York, and is a member of the Association of Magazine Photographers.

 Penny Taylor is a proud mother of one daughter and a grandmother to 2 beautiful children.

-The primary election is scheduled for August 28, 2018.
 The general election is scheduled for November 6, 2018.